 Meulaboh is a town on the east coast south of Banda Aceh.
 It was here Adventist Development Relief Agency – ADRA, concentrated its relief work.
 With many international Aid organisations present, work was divided up so the people effected by the Disaster would be served best.

 ADRA’s focused on organizing cleaning of the schools as well as water and sanitation.
 Now cleaning a school might not seem all that important, but when I saw the mud, the debris, the lack of walls I understood.
 For the children it was vital to return to some sort of normality, to get back into a familiar routine that will enable them to think of other matters than the devastating trauma they lived through.

 What I encountered was a devastating time, chaos and tragedy on so many levels.

-To sit with Mahmoud on the remains of his 2 story house, to hear how he lost his entire family, listen to how 3 months after the Tsunami a father still wanders around among debris, looking for his 17 year old son, how a principles wife had given birth on top of a slanted roof in the midst of the tsunami and they all survived; How Nursina a short frail looking 75 year old woman held on to the leaves of a palm tree, for hours as the waves were roaring under her feet, or how Yasminna, a mother saw her baby being snatched away from her arms and washed away by the tidal wave.
+To sit with Mahmoud on the remains of his 2 story house, to hear how he lost his entire family; listen to how 3 months after the Tsunami, a father still wanders around among debris, looking for his 17 year old son.
+Learning that a principles wife had given birth on top of a slanted roof in the midst of the tsunami and they all survived; How Nursina a short frail looking 75 year old woman held on to the leaves of a palm tree, for hours as the waves were roaring under her feet, or how Yasminna, a mother saw her baby being snatched away from her arms and washed away by the tidal wave.
 The stories and people broke my heart.

 When I returned to England I was quiet, for how do you speak of what you have seen and heard?
 All I wanted to do was being held in my husband’s arms.
 Home safely.